jpthiele/dealii-Wiki/Eclipse.md

 # Setting up a workspace in Eclipse using cmake4eclipse

-The following instructions are based on this answer: https://stackoverflow.com/questions/9453851/how-to-configure-eclipse-cdt-for-cmake/38716337#38716337
+The following instructions are based on this answer: https://stackoverflow.com/questions/9453851/how-to-configure-eclipse-cdt-for-cmake/38716337#38716337 and cmake4eclipse help (https://github.com/15knots/cmake4eclipse#readme)

 From the Eclipse menu choose `Help`->`Eclipse Market place...` and search for `cmake4eclipse`, install it.
 First, add deal.II itself as a project.
 This will force the Eclipse indexer to go through the entire library.

-Go to `File`->`New`->`C/C++ Project`.
-Choose `Empty or Existing CMake Project`.
-Click `Next`, then uncheck `Use default location`, click `Browse` and navigate to the deal.II source directory (or just type the patch to deal.II source dir).
-Fill `Project name` and click `Finish`.
-After deal.II is added as a project indexer starts working, it may take a long time for it to finish.
-Fortunately, it is done only on newly added projects.
+Go to  `File`->`New`->`Makefile project with existing code`, enter the deal.II source location and select `CMake driven` from `Toolchain for indexer Settings`.
+After deal.II is added as a project indexer starts working, it may take some time for it to finish.
+After setting up the deal.II as a project you may want to add the location of STD headers at `Project`-> `Properties`-> `C/C++ General`->`Patch and Symbols` and click `Add`.
+You can figure out where the headers are following instructions from this thread: https://stackoverflow.com/questions/344317/where-does-gcc-look-for-c-and-c-header-files .
+Resolving inclusion requires rerunning the indexer.

 Next, add your project in the same way.
 After that, right-click on the new project, go to `Properties`, `Project references` and add deal.II as a reference.
+You may also need to add the location of STD headers in `Patch and Symbols`.
 If references are not resolved automatically, go to `Project`->`C/C++ index`->`Rebuild`.

 If you set up your project this way, DO NOT use CMake built-in generators, as it will modify the Eclipse project files in the source directory, likely resulting in conflicts and confusing the indexer.

-## Alternative way

-After installing cmake4eclipse go to  `File`->`New`->`Makefile project with existing code`, enter the deal.II source location and select `CMake driven` from `Toolchain for indexer Settings`.
-After setting up the deal.II as a project you may want to add the location of STD headers at `Project`-> `Properties`-> `C/C++ General`->`Patch and Symbols` and click `Add`.
-You can figure out where the headers are following instructions from this thread: https://stackoverflow.com/questions/344317/where-does-gcc-look-for-c-and-c-header-files

-Do the same thing with your deal.II-based project and add deal.II in `Project references`.

 # Setting up a project depending on deal.II using CMake built-in generators